International

 international desk

-Business in Argentina is generally conducted through the prior establishment of a relationship of trust between individuals.
-This takes time and may require the use of a local intermediary for an introduction.
-It is best to not put too much pressure on Argentine contact partners during trade negotiations.
-It is recommended to use Spanish during conversations.
-Finally, make sure to use your contact partners’ titles (doctor, engineer, etc.).
+Doing business in Argentina generally involves first establishing a relationship of trust between people: this takes time, and may justify using a local intermediary for an introduction.
+It's a good idea not to put too much pressure on Argentine contacts during business negotiations.
+It is advisable to use a little Spanish in exchanges.
+Finally, don't overlook the titles of your contacts (doctor, ingeniero, etc.).

-The business environment still remains uncertain: justice is independent, but with strong interference, and the government intervenes almost everywhere, without real clarity.
+The business environment remains uncertain: the justice system is independent, but with strong interference, and the government intervenes almost everywhere, with no real clarity.

-The business climate has deteriorated considerably as a result of the severe crisis and the unpredictable legal and regulatory environment, which is holding back private investment.
-The lack of predictability and reliability is a major constraint on attracting new foreign investment, including for the major French multinationals with a long-standing presence, which have to deal with issues such as the transfer of foreign currency to parent companies through atypical solutions.
-In addition, agents will be awaiting the result of the elections in 2023.
+The business climate has deteriorated sharply as a result of the severe crisis and the unpredictable legal and regulatory environment, which is holding back private investment.
+The lack of predictability and reliability is a major constraint to attracting new foreign investment, including for the major French multinationals, which have historically been present in the region, and which have to deal with issues such as the transfer of foreign currency to their parent companies through atypical solutions.
+Agents are also awaiting the outcome of the 2023 elections.

-The most commonly used payment is international transfer, followed by documentary remittance and letters of credit, although, in the latter case, to a much lesser extent.
-The current context of dollar shortages and exchange controls must be taken into account, which can lead to considerable delays in settlement.
+The most widely used payment instrument is the international transfer, followed by documentary remittances and letters of credit, albeit to a lesser extent.
+It is important to bear in mind the current shortage of dollars and exchange controls, which can lead to considerable delays in settlement.

-Documentary credit remains an available option for securing imports with payment > 180 days, but transactions are increasingly risky for banks, which have to wait for the conclusion of the ‘SIRA/SIRESE’ procedures before finally opening an LC.
+Documentary credit remains an available option for securing imports with payment > 180 days, but transactions are becoming increasingly risky for banks, which have to wait for the conclusion of the "SIRA/SIRESE" procedures before finally opening an LC.
 Added to this is the difficulty of obtaining confirmation from foreign banks.

 +